Wollbobaggins/Chess-CPP/README.md

 This repository mostly consists of Stockfish source code, which can be found here: https://github.com/official-stockfish/Stockfish.
 The only files that were edited/created outside of this repository are the following:
 ```
-- uci.cpp : added command <strong>test -arg -arg</strong>, which logs some of the test requirements above
+- uci.cpp 	: edited, added command <strong>test -arg -arg</strong>, which logs some of the test requirements above
-- test.h
+- test.h 	: added file
-- test.cpp
+- test.cpp	: added file
 ```

 To run the test, compile the program into an executable and run it from the command line.
-Here, the program will execute identical to how Stockfish runs with the only addition that the command <strong>test -arg -arg</strong> can also be executed.
+Here, the program will execute identically to how Stockfish runs with the only addition that the command <strong>test -arg -arg</strong> can also be executed.
 For the <strong>test -arg -arg</strong> help menu, simply type <strong>test</strong>.
 Below are some examples.
 ```
-- Position function ideas
+- Piece Function Ideas
+	test piece e4
-- Position function ideas
+- Position Function Ideas
+	test position 10
-- Position function ideas
+- Position Function Ideas
+	test move e2e4
 ```

 ## Evaluation

 #### Number of Objectives Achieved: 4 / 13

-This technical test was pretty rough for me.
+To be frank, this technical test was pretty rough for me.
 While <strong>I felt that the listed requirements/objectives were not that challenging</strong>, understanding the framework was very difficult.
-Before this examination, <strong>I had never worked with UCI protocols or any chess engine</strong> other than my own (which was not UCI compliant) as a result, the vast <strong>majority of time bottlenecks arose from reading and comprehending the API and source code</strong> for both chess engine and GUI.
+Before this examination, <strong>I had never worked with UCI protocols or any chess engine</strong> other than my own (which was not UCI compliant); as a result, the vast <strong>majority of time bottlenecks arose from reading and comprehending the API and source code</strong> for both chess engine and GUI.
 And wow!
 I could not find any sort of documentation explaining the code behind Stockfish other than the comments that were provided directly in the source!

-Overall, I believe that a 4 / 13 score is abysmal at best.
+Overall, a score of 4 / 13 is not ideal.
 However, I truly believe that had I previously been familiar with the source materials, I would have achieved a far higher score.
 Please take this into consideration.

 ## Final Notes